RoccoLoxPrograms/CelticCE/docs/gensyntax.rst

 The function preview follows a general syntax: "``CommandName(Arguments)``: ``Input Vars`` (if any): ``Output Vars`` (if any)".
 As you can see in the example above, ReadLine is listed with no arguments, ``Str0`` and ``Ans`` as the input variables, and ``Str9`` or ``theta`` as the output variables.

 .. note::
     In the event that you pass invalid arguments to Celtic, it will return an error.
+All errors are returned in ``Str9``.
 See the `Error Codes <errorcodes.html>`__ page for more information.

 Check if Celtic is Installed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~